 - 1 pinch salt

-- chocolate chunks (I use 85% dark chocolate, but whatever floats your boat)
+- chocolate chunks (I use 85% dark chocolate, but go for whatever you enjoy)

 - chopped walnuts (pecans or peanuts would be amazing too)

 - Variation: Leave out the walnuts and – before stirring in the chocolate chunks – add 2 tbsp smooth, slightly runny peanut butter for chocolate pb cookies.
 (Even better: add some chopped peanuts too!)

 * The amount is totally up to you, depending on your preferred level of sweetness.
 The first time I used 2 tbsp maple syrup, and loved them, but they were almost a bit too sweet.
 I made them again with 1 tbsp, which is probably my go-to if I just make them for myself.
 If making them for friends who aren’t necessarily into healthy eating, I’d probably use 2 again.
 You can also leave the maple syrup out completely, in which case you may have more of an energy-ball situation going on.
 The maple syrup basically takes this from sweet snack to serious sweet treat, if you get what I’m saying 😉

 - Blend together the dates, rice milk and maple syrup (this only works well with soft dates; if yours are slightly drier, try soaking them in hot water first and draining, before blending).

 - Add the remaining ingredients (pinch of salt, buckwheat flour, ground flaxseeds, cacao and lucuma) and mix till combined.
 It should be a thick, slightly sticky dough.

 - Stir in the chocolate and walnut chunks.